ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 layout: post
 ---

-This example shows how to setup a choropleth map using mapbox, to show the [GINI Index of all US Counties](https://www.census.gov/topics/income-poverty/income-inequality/about/metrics/gini-index.html){:target="\_blank"} from ACS 5-year (2017).
-Mapbox vector titles are used as it provides better performance then leaflet when rendering large amount of data.
-If you would like to use GeoJSON check out the Additional Notes below, but it is discouraged to load all counties via GeoJSON due to the large size.
-This code is adpated from [mapbox's example on Join local JSON data with vector tile geometries](https://docs.mapbox.com/mapbox-gl-js/example/data-join/){:target="\_blank"}.
+This example shows how to setup a choropleth map using mapbo.
+The data used is the [GINI Index of all US Counties](https://www.census.gov/topics/income-poverty/income-inequality/about/metrics/gini-index.html){:target="\_blank"} from ACS 5-year (2017).
+Mapbox vector tiles are used as it provides better performance than rendering large amount of GeoJSON polygons.
+If you would like to use GeoJSON with mapbox check out the [Additional Notes below](#using-geojson), but it is discouraged to load all counties via GeoJSON due to the large size.
+This code is adapted from [Mapbox's example on Join local JSON data with vector tile geometries](https://docs.mapbox.com/mapbox-gl-js/example/data-join/){:target="\_blank"}.

 ![Completed choropleth]({{ '/assets/images/examples/example-mapbox-choropleth.png' | relative_url }})

-See completed example [here]({{ '/examples/live/mapbox-choropleth/' | relative_url }}){:target="\_blank"}
+See completed example [here]({{ '/examples/live/mapbox-choropleth/' | relative_url }}){:target="\_blank"}.

 ## Setting up